Introduction to GP¶

 Another method to fight bloat is by using genetic operations that make programs

-gplearn has hoist mutation which removes parts of programs during
+gplearn provides hoist mutation which removes parts of programs

-Finally, you could increase the amount of subsampling performed on your data to
+Finally, you can increase the amount of subsampling performed on your data to

 get more diverse looks at individual programs from smaller portions of the